onenightinminhangcampus/SJTU-ENG-Thesis/README.md

 # What is SJTU-ENG-Thesis

-Full english version of the original Chinese thesis https://github.com/weijianwen/SJTUThesis
+Full english version of the original Chinese template https://github.com/weijianwen/SJTUThesis

 # Modifications: